tlehman/jump_to_readme/README.md

 ## To Use

-Hit Ctrl+D to jump to the readme section of the page.
+Hit the down arrow to jump to the readme section of the page.

 ## To Do List